-Comment: A comprehensive sidewalk network has been proposed to be located on both sides of all roadways and surrounds every building.
+The Planning Board found that a comprehensive sidewalk network has been proposed to be located on both sides of all roadways and surrounds every building.
 The sidewalks are further connected to the remaining part of the existing shopping center.
 In a memorandum dated April 17, 2017, the trails coordinator stated that, from the standpoint of non-motorized transportation, it has been determined that the plan is acceptable in accordance with this requirement, showing sidewalks at appropriate locations along internal roads and access easements.
 Additionally, the improvements shown on the submitted site plan will significantly enhance pedestrian access and safety on the subject site by provided dedicated walkways and crosswalks connecting to all the proposed buildings.